NadaZakaria99/IKNOWAPP/README.md

 - TruLens_Eval.ipynb: A Jupyter notebook used to evaluate the RAG system's performance.

 # 🔌Usage
+- Launch the IKNOW App: Open the app and access the intuitive user interface.
+- Upload Study Materials: Upload your lecture notes or study materials in supported formats (e.g., PDFs)
+- Ask a Question: Enter a study-related query

 # 💡How It Works
 IKNOW leverages a combination of Snowflake Cortex, Mistral Large 2 model and Tavily Search to provide accurate, context-aware, and real-time responses to your study-related queries.
 Here's a detailed breakdown of how it works: